gear-foundation/gear-wiki/docs/api/tooling/react-hooks.md

 Hooks allow functional components to have access to programs running on Gear networks and significantly simplify the development of front-end applications.

-For example, refer to [this article](./../../examples/nft-marketplace/nft-application) that demonstrates the creation of a TypeScript application that connects to an [NFT smart contract](./../../examples/gnft-721) running on the blockchain.
+For example, refer to [this article](./../../examples/nft-marketplace/nft-application) that demonstrates the creation of a React application that connects to an [NFT smart contract](./../../examples/gnft-721) running on the blockchain.

 ## Installation